utxo-company/bullet/paper/bullet.typ

       affiliation: "Cardano Foundation",
       email: "byword-hitters.9h@icloud.com",
     ),
-    (
-      name: "Lucas Rosa",
-      affiliation: "Input Output Global",
-      email: "todo",
   ),
-  ),
   abstract: [
-    This paper introduces a novel approach to account abstraction on UTxO ledger based blockchains.
+    This paper introduces a novel approach to account abstraction on UTxO ledger based blockchains that addresses significant user and developer experience challenges in complex DeFi applications.
 We present a system where users sign intentions—fragments of desired transaction elements—rather than complete transactions.
-Our smart contracts abstract ownership of an address to a quorum of keys stored in a UTxO while validating that user intentions are fulfilled in the final transaction.
-This approach provides increased security through multi-signature capabilities, simplifies user interaction with blockchain assets, and enables new wallet features for more efficient DeFi applications including orderbook exchanges, atomic swaps, and sequencer services for interactions with global state.
+Unlike traditional UTxO systems where addresses are derived directly from keys, our smart contracts store key information in on-chain state, enabling a quorum of keys to control an address while validating that user intentions are fulfilled in the final transaction.
+This approach provides increased security through multi-signature capabilities, simplifies user interaction with blockchain assets, and enables new DeFi applications that were previously impractical on UTxO systems, such as efficient orderbook exchanges, atomic swaps, and sequencer services for interactions with global state.
   ],
   keywords: ("Cardano", "UTxO", "Account Abstraction", "Blockchain"), )